louismlym/Dog-Breed-Classification/README.md

 ## Introduction

 Dogs are CUTE!
 And they have so many breeds that just by looking at the picture, we (humans) may not know what breed they are.
-That's why I wanted to come up with an application that can predicts dog breed from an uploaded image from users.
+That's why I wanted to come up with an application that can predict dog breed from an uploaded image of users.

 ## Dataset